colin-hofer/yap/README.md

 - `enter`: send the current composer contents
 - `shift+enter`: insert a newline when the terminal supports key disambiguation
+- `tab`: complete an `@mention` while typing
-- `tab`: switch focus between the transcript and composer
+- `pgup` / `pgdn`: scroll the transcript
 - `esc`: leave the current chat and return to the home screen
 - `ctrl+c`: quit

+The chat view keeps focus in the composer.
+The transcript is read-only and can be scrolled with the keyboard or mouse.

 ## Persistence